-Civilizations did not exactly clash in Fort Kochi, they unconsciously coalesced into a colorful mosaic.
-So much so, the place presents history in capsule.
+Civilizations did not exactly clash in Fort Kochi, they unconsciously coalesced into a colourful mosaic.
+So much so, the place presents history in a capsule.

-As the competing yachts sailed into the Cochin waters in tandem ! on the second lap of the famous Volvo Race in early December, 2008 they were inadvertently, but symbolically, recapturing history of over five centuries ago.
+As the competing yachts sailed into the Cochin waters in tandem! on the second lap of the famous Volvo Race in early December 2008, they were inadvertently, but symbolically, recapturing the history of over five centuries ago.
 With, perhaps, one major difference: the earlier seafarers were adventurous traders, while their present-day peers are footloose adventurers.
 Fort Cochin, a coastal fishing village, then called British Cochin, now Fort Kochi, the gateway to Kerala, a tourist super brand.

 But history overtook Fort Cochin only with the arrival of the Portuguese on Christmas Day, 1500 AD, two years after the legendary * Vasco da Gama landed at Kappad in Calicut. **Pedro Alvares Cabral who led a fleet of 12 ships ran into a storm that tossed them over to Brazil from where they sailed past the Cape of Good Hope to reach Cochin which, by then had emerged as a great spices trading centre.

-- *Portuguese navigator (1469 – 1524) who discovered the route to India round the Cape of Good Hope.
+- *Portuguese navigator (1469 – 1524) who discovered the route to India around the Cape of Good Hope.

 - **Portuguese navigator credited with the discovery of Brazil (May 3, 1500) who later came to Cochin.